-Objective: Preeclampsia is a major global cause of maternal, neonatal and perinatal mortality.
+Background: Preeclampsia is a major global cause of maternal, neonatal and perinatal mortality.
 The aim of this review was to summarize all reviews on Acetylsalicylic Acid for the prevention of Intra-uterine Growth Restriction (IUGR) in women at risk for Preeclampsia.

-Material and methods: We searched databases following MEDLINE, SCOPUS, EMBASE, Central Records Central Register Cochrane and the Web of Science databases for finding relate articles regarding Acetylsalicylic Acid on the prevention of Intra-uterine Growth Restriction (IUGR) in Women at high risk for Preeclampsia.
-Search conducted from 1996 to 5 April 2019 with English keywords.
-Any meta-analysis, published or unpublished, was eligible for inclusion.
+Materials and Methods: In this overview we searched databases following Medline, Scopus, EMBASE, Central Records Central Register Cochrane and the Web of Science databases for finding related articles regarding Acetylsalicylic Acid on the prevention of IUGR in women at high risk for Preeclampsia.
+Search was conducted from 1996 to 5 April 2019 with English keywords.
+Any meta-analysis (published or unpublished), was eligible for inclusion.
 No language restriction was imposed.